CalamitousCamel/PrettyPrintGmail/README.md

 ### Multiple Printing
 From the main Gmail page, select all the emails you want to print, and press the extension icon ![orange printer](/extension/assets/icon-16.png?raw=true "extension icon").
 Alternatively, you can press <kbd>Alt + P</kbd> (extension shortcut), but if that is overriden by something else then it won't work.

 Print as many emails as you like!
-If you select too many emails to print, things might slow down for a bit -- please be patient!
-All the selected emails are compiled into one printing page, and network requests have to be made for each selected thread.
+If you select too many emails to print, things might slow down for a bit - please be patient!

 ### Single Thread Printing
 If you want to pretty print one thread, click on the email.
 Now press the extension icon ![orange printer](/extension/assets/icon-16.png?raw=true "extension icon") or the shortcut <kbd>Alt + P</kbd>.